Can I or anybody else look through my phone to review the data I have sent via KOORCA®?

 – When the event is time critical, for example, a fire.

 However, KOORCA® can be the fastest and most efficient way to contact 000 using a mobile phone.
 When you tap the “Emergency Call” button it will connect a normal voice call to 000.
 The advantage you have using KOORCA® to call is that it provides an extra layer of information that can allow the operator to see your pin point location and a photo of the scene.
 A single tap dials for help and sends one photo of the scene.
-You can also switch between the phone call and KOORCA® screen to continue submitting CCTV photos.
-These can be available in real time for the emergency responders.”
+You can also switch between the phone call and KOORCA® screen to continue submitting CCTV photos or video.
+These can be available in real time for the emergency responders.